AndreiLesi/course_webProgramming/Projekt_3/readme.md

 Design a front-end for an email client that makes API calls to send and receive emails.

+**Note:** The focus here is mostly on JavaScript and API communcation and not so much on HTML & CSS, which is why the site looks simple.

 # Specification

 Using JavaScript, HTML, and CSS, complete the implementation of your single-page-app email client.
 You must fulfill the following requirements: